webqit/observer/README.md

   state = { ...state, items: [...state.items, 'new item 3'] };
   ```

+  > Because this is generally hard to follow, frameworks typically enforce immutability by means of strong design constraints.
+  >
-  > Because this is generally hard to follow, frameworks typically enforce immutability using strong design constraints.
-Outside of a framework, you get standalone *immutability* libraries (like Immer, or Immutable.js back in the day) that as well try to simulate an immutable world, where data is never changed, only replaced.
+  > Outside of a framework, you get standalone *immutability* libraries (like Immer, or Immutable.js back in the day) that as well try to simulate an immutable world, where data is never changed, only replaced.

 + mutation gets a bad rap

 **Using the Observer API:**

-By enabling observability at the object/array level, the Observer API effectively solves reactivity for a mutable world. **The Result** is *mutation-based reactivity* as a first-class concept in JavaScript.
+By enabling observability at the object/array level, the Observer API effectively solves reactivity for a **mutable** world.
+The Result is *mutation-based* reactivity as a first-class concept in JavaScript.
 Consequently:

-+ you are able to weild *the full power of mutability* in programming to your advantage
++ you are able to weild *the full power* of mutability in programming to your advantage
-+ you are able to make sense of a mutable world — and integrate with it — rather than stand at odds with it
++ you are able to make sense of a mutable world — and integrate with it — rather than struggle with it

 ## Quick Start